Flax to linen

 Learn the process of how our ancestors changed the flax plant into linen fabric.
 For millennia this basic but vital plant clothed us and became our second skin; come and be a traditional ‘scutcher’ or ‘breaker’ for the day and change this course fibre into a piece of linen string.
 Learn how to spin flax, perform a simple weave and care for your linens but most importantly, what to do with your left over ‘tow’!

-Catherine Guilder has degrees’ in History and Heritage with further studies in Theology.
-She writes, teaches and researches a wide range of historical topics including Religious Observance during the Reformation and Tudor women’s social history.
-She has worked with the Weald & Downland Museum as a historical Interpreter for many years and actively participates in historic cooking demonstrations for the public at many local venues and She has also appeared in historical television programs such as BBC four’s Christina of Codicote and The History of the Home and BBC2 Ready Steady Cook.
-She has also participated in educational pod casts for primary schools, in the much acclaimed ‘Cook It’ project.
+Catherine has worked with the Weald & Downland Museum as a historical Interpreter for many years and appeared in historical television programs such as BBC four’s Christina of Codicote, The Mud men, The History of the Home and BBC2 Ready Steady Cook.
+She also appears in primary schools ‘Cook It’ project in the historic cookbook series.
+Web site: www.tudortales.com and www.cookit.e2bn.org/historycookbook for more information